vexacomb/JobFinder/README.md

 # JobFinder

-JobFinder is a web application that allows users to search for job listings on LinkedIn and save them to a database.
+JobFinder is a python application that allows users to search for job listings on LinkedIn and save them to a database.

 ## Setup and Usage